-This workshop is designed for individuals with little or no training on domestic violence, the workshop will provide an overview of the dynamics of domestic violence and how domestic violence can impact the people in the community.
-This training includes information and discussion on the dynamics of domestic violence, legal and social definitions of domestic violence, domestic violence statistics and myths, different types of abuse, the Power and Control Wheel.
-This workshop will help to answer the question “why does she stay?” and what you and the community can do to support and empower domestic violence survivors.
-Presenter: Tonia Lake, Training and Technical Assistance Director, Ohio Domestic Violence NetworkLocation: Classroom 112, Troutman Hal
+This workshop is designed for individuals with little or no training on domestic violence.
+The workshop will provide an overview of the dynamics of domestic violence and how it can impact people in the community.
+This training includes information and discussion on legal and social definitions of domestic violence, domestic violence statistics and myths, different types of abuse, and the Power and Control Wheel — a tool that helps people visualize patterns of abusive and violent behavior.
+Importantly, those who attend will come closer to answering the question, “Why does she stay?,” and better understand how to support and empower domestic violence survivors.

 MLK Day Home | Keynote Speaker | Workshops | Service Project | Hank Marr Jazz Luncheon

 Capital University is a private four-year undergraduate institution and graduate school located in the Columbus, Ohio, neighborhood of Bexley.
 Copyright © 2013 Capital University